 Run a task

-Select a Dialog task (Standard or Hidden ) to invoke when the event triggers.
-Once triggered, the dialog starts executing.
+Select a Dialog task (Standard or Hidden ) to be invoked when the event triggers.
+Once the event is triggered, the dialog starts executing.
 If it is interrupted because of other intent detections, the Hold and Resume settings come into play.
 During execution, if the selected Dialog is not published in the bot, the event is discarded.

 Run a script

 Show a message